-Each member of this board believes in the concept of the Tiny Town network as a means of providing legal places for tiny homeowners to reside and as a vehicle for vulnerable people to transition back into society.
+Each member of this board believes in the concept of the Tiny Town network as a means of providing legal places for tiny homeowners to reside and as a vehicle for increasing the available affordable housing options in a host city.

 Builder, entrepreneur, visionary, Edward Peterson has always looked to creating an exciting new tomorrow.
 With an appreciation for the world as it is, Edward looks for ventures that expand the choices we have in our lives.
 He has come to understand how ideas become reality, by nurturing the evolving vision.